Do you have an enemy today? Someone who has has done you great harm or is out to get you right now?

 As you watch this clip, study each of the characters carefully and make a list of all the emotions they seem to be feeling.
 For example, imagine how you would have felt if you were one of the Allied POW’s.
 If you saw enemies who had brutally tortured and killed your comrades now suffering from their own injuries, would you have felt pity, cold indifference, spiteful pleasure … or compassion?

-More importantly, seek to discern what it is that causes Gordon to put aside his natural hatred for his enemies and go to their aid.
-(If video screen does not appear below, click here.)
+More importantly, seek to discern what it is that causes Gordon to put aside his natural hatred for his enemies and go to their aid. (click here for the video.)

 What was it that enabled Gordon to love his enemies instead of delighting in their downfall?
 God-awareness (the capacity to interpret all of life in the light of God’s character, promises, and power) and God-engagement (the capacity to faithfully trust, imitate and obey God).
 These are the two most important elements of relational wisdom.